This post is sponsored by The Home Depot

 I’m so happy that my vision came together just how I imagined!
 I love how it turned out!

 As you can see, the light is coming up from the back of the jack-o-lantern.
 As I mentioned before, I wasn’t able to get the pumpkin completely flush to the board.
-I may go back and Try to add some hot glue to close it off and not let the light through.
+I may go back and Try to add some hot glue or clear caulk to close it off and not let the light through.
 But then again, I may just leave it. 😜

 And you can see here why I left the board behind the pumpkin stained and not painted.
 I wanted it to be dark behind the pumpkin when the light wasn’t on.
 I didn’t want you to be able to see white painted brush strokes back there.